Circular dichroism: Application to biological molecules

+Beyond proteins and peptides, UV-CD spectroscopy is a powerful tool for characterizing the secondary structure of nucleic acids, providing insight into DNA helices and RNA structural motifs such as G-quadruplexes.
+Different DNA conformations—A-DNA, B-DNA, and Z-DNA—exhibit distinct CD spectral signatures due to variations in base stacking and helical geometry.
+Similarly, RNA structures, including stem-loops, pseudoknots, and G-quadruplexes, produce unique CD spectra that reflect their specific folding patterns and base interactions.
+G-quadruplexes, in particular, show characteristic positive and negative bands in the CD spectrum depending on their topology (parallel, antiparallel, or hybrid).
+These spectral features make UV-CD an essential technique for studying nucleic acid folding, stability, and interactions with ligands.

 CD gives less specific structural information than X-ray crystallography and protein NMR spectroscopy, for example, which both give atomic resolution data.
 However, CD spectroscopy is a quick method that does not require large amounts of proteins or extensive data processing.
-Thus CD can be used to survey a large number of solvent conditions, varying temperature, pH, salinity, and the presence of various cofactors.
+Thus CD can be used to survey many solvent conditions, varying temperature, pH, salinity, and the presence of various cofactors.

 CD spectroscopy is usually used to study proteins in solution, and thus it complements methods that study the solid state.
 This is also a limitation, in that many proteins are embedded in membranes in their native state, and solutions containing membrane structures are often strongly scattering.
-CD is sometimes measured in thin films.

-CD spectroscopy has also been done using semiconducting materials such as TiO2 to obtain large signals in the UV range of wavelengths, where the electronic transitions for biomolecules often occur.
+CD can also be measured in thin films and powders.
+For instance, CD spectroscopy has been conducted on solid state semiconducting materials such as TiO2 to obtain large signals in the UV wavelength range, where the electronic transitions for biomolecules often occur.